 Play it with them.

 If you’re not a gamer you’re probably shaking your head a little and thinking that’s a weird suggestion, but the fact is anyone can enjoy video games.
 They’re not made for kids, they’re made for anyone from five year olds up to ninety-five year olds.
 I’m thirty six years old and I love video games as much as when I was a child.
 There is something out there for everyone.
+Make sure you have a good internet connection if playing online games as it can be really frustrating for everyone if there’s lag or the connection drops.
+Consider the best satellite internet for gaming to make sure your connection is reliable.

 You can play with your children and you can enjoy it!
 Playing games with your kids will help your bonds grow strong, teach you about the game so you chat about it to them and understand them if they talk about any concerns, and hopefully give your reflexes a bit of a work out too.
 One of the safest ways of controlling any kind of media use is enjoying it as an entire family.
 You could even have a pizza and gaming night, I guarantee you’ll have fun too.